mscwilson/bank_tech_test/README.md

-no transactions before bank statement print deposit or withdraw negative numbers deposit or withdraw 0 pounds
+no transactions before bank statement print deposit or withdraw negative numbers deposit or withdraw 0 pounds print 2dp check amount given is actually a number
-Decimal input

-dates - in future/wrong format - allow strings to be given very large amounts deposited check amount given is actually a number - maybe allow string nums?
+maybe allow string num amounts? float input - actually store as pence? what to do if given more than 2dp? dates - in future/wrong format - allow strings to be given very large amounts deposited